adrian-panek/linkding-postgres-chart/README.md

-# Linkding Postgres Char
+# Linkding Helm Charts with PostgreSQL

-A collection of Helm charts for deploying Linkding (a bookmark manager) with PostgreSQL backend on Kubernetes bare metal cluster.
+A collection of Helm charts for deploying [Linkding](https://github.com/sissbruecker/linkding) (a bookmark manager) with PostgreSQL backend on Kubernetes bare metal cluster.

 ## Overview